Andrea-789/DC3Land/README.md

 	- Pokémon JavaScript Game Tutorial with HTML Canvas by Chris Courses https://www.youtube.com/watch?v=yP5DKzriqXA

-Thanks guys
+Thank you guys

 You can see a short video here https://www.youtube.com/watch?v=PxhriJlM2nE

 Live demo here https://www.dc3.space/dc3land/

 The game is composed by a frontend and a Node.js backend (api folder) To make it works insert your data in the backend server, edit config.js file in api/config.
-You need a Moralis and MongoDb account.
+You need an Infura and MongoDb account.
-In moralis.controller.js insert your wallet private key (I've used Metamask) and the Token's Contract owner address.
+In web3.controller.js insert your wallet private key (I've used Metamask) and the Token's Contract owner address.
 In transferMatic function insert the sender address that will send Matic to the player.
 I've used the contract owner address.

+In frontend in js/web3/contractToken.js insert the contract addresses In web3Engine.js change the welcomeMsg as you wish and change the image to send to metamask In js/message.js change the welcome string as you wish

 For Mumbai faucet (Polygon test chain) just search on the internet, they're free.

 Install Node.js if you haven't and then go in api folder with a terminal and install the node packets with "npm i"